 There’s something so exciting to watch perennial herbs come back to life each spring.
 Some of my favorites are oregano, chives, and sage.
 Be sure to check if a particular perennial variety is hardy to your specific growing zone.

 If you already know the basics of gardening and you’d just like to get going with some easy-to-grow herbs, this section is for you!

 Some herbs (mostly medicinal) are just plain tricky to grow.
 Fortunately, there are several wonderful herbs that even those with a black thumb should try!

 These easy-to-grow herbs include: basil, sage, thyme, catnip, dill, calendula, and chamomile.
 I love this list of herbs because not only will these be easy to grow, but they will also give you a well-rounded supply of both medicinal and culinary herbs to experiment with throughout the season.

 All plants need light.
 But, different plants require varying degrees of sunlight.
 Some herbs want to be in the hot sun all day, while others will turn yellow and droop with more than a few hours of direct sunlight.

-- Partial sun (a combination of morning, afternoon, or evening sun)
+- Partial shade (a combination of morning, afternoon, or evening sun)